Related guidance:

 • every 4 to 6 months until after puberty, then

-• For children aged between 28 days and 2 years who are taking levothyroxine for primary hypothyroidism, consider measuring FT4 and TSH:
+• once a year. - For children aged between 28 days and 2 years who are taking levothyroxine for primary hypothyroidism, consider measuring FT4 and TSH:

 • every 4 to 8 weeks until the TSH level has stabilised (2 similar measurements within the reference range 2 months apart), then